SAFCSP-Team/dynamic-memory-project/README.md

     /*
     Add your code here
-    1. declare double pointer using (new) dynamic memory operator */
+    1. declare a double pointer using the (new) dynamic memory operator */

     /*